 Intel’s Hades Canyon NUC is early, definitive proof that the company’s partnership with AMD will be fruitful.
 We’re amazed to see a system so small handle all the titles in our test suite at 1080p and maximum detail.
-Pricing, and the NUC’s niche audience, are its only obstacles. $1,000 is a lot to ask for a PC lacking a hard drive, RAM, or operating system, no matter how impressive its other hardware.
+Pricing, and the NUC’s niche audience, are its only obstacles. $1,000 is a lot to ask for a PC lacking a hard drive,

 Is there a better alternative?

 The Alienware Alpha R2 was the gold standard in this segment, but a lack of updated hardware means it still offers only a sixth-generation Intel Core processor and Nvidia GeForce GTX 960 graphics.

 Other options include the MSI Trident 3 and Zotac’s Magnus line – but again, these systems are a generation or two behind the Hades Canyon NUC.
 The competitors are less expensive, but none offer as much performance per cubic inch.

 Intel ships Hades Canyon with a three-year warranty.
 That’s unusual for a desktop.
 We think it’ll struggle to remain relevant to gaming for longer than its warranty, as more demanding games will certainly push beyond the system’s limits.

 Should you buy it?